konkaltsas/konkaltsas.github.io/_posts/2023-09-20-netscaler-sac-with-ansible-live-session.md

 image: assets/images/2023-09-20-netscaler-live-session.png
 featured: false
 hidden: false
-rating: 4.5
+comments: false
 ---

 &nbsp;

-In this live session we discussed:
+During this "NetScaler live" session we focused on the Security.

-- Why SaC is important for Shifting Security left in the early stages of Software Development Life Cycle (SDLC)
+- We started with why SaC is important for Shifting Security left in the early stages of Software Development Life Cycle (SDLC) and then
-- Demonstrate how Ansible can be used to configure NetScaler WAF for protecting your applications.
+- Demonstrate how Ansible can be used to configure NetScaler WAF for protecting applications.

 > `Security as Code (SaC)` is a concept that leverages code and automation to enforce security policies and practices across an organization's entire infrastructure.
-To successfully transition from `DevOps` to the security-integrated approach of`DevSecOps` means embracing `SaC`.
+To successfully transition from `DevOps` to the security-integrated approach of `DevSecOps` means embracing `SaC`.

 ## Watch the recording

-The recording will be available soon.
-Please stay tuned.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/18eUlX1f3CA?si=Xl1M5v2GsVmYoguf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 &nbsp;